 ABCD also conducts mandatory trainings on current reproductive health topics several times a year.
 These trainings are required for certiﬁed family planning counselors in ABCD family planning funded sites.

 Thank you for visiting our webpage.

-Due to the coronavirus pandemic and ABCD’s commitment to preventing the spread of the infection, the Training Institute activities will be curtailed during this time and we are developing systems to attempt to maintain as many of our services as possible.
+Due to the coronavirus pandemic and ABCD’s commitment to preventing the spread of the infection, all trainings are currently being offered virtually.